The ring of Weyl invariant $E_8$ Jacobi forms: Meromorphic Jacobi forms and intersection of polynomial rings

 \end{enumerate} \end{prop} \begin{rem} The leading order coefficients $a_i^{(0)},b_j^{(0)}$ of the Fourier expansion were explicitly computed in \cite[Appendix~B]{Eguchi:2002fc}.
 They are expressed as polynomials of characters (exponential sums) for the Weyl orbits of the fundamental weights of $E_8$. \end{rem} \begin{prop} The functions $a_0,a_2,a_3,a_4,b_0,\ldots,b_6$ are algebraically independent over $\bbC$. \end{prop} \begin{proof} Using \eqref{eq:abinABfull} we obtain

-Combining this with the algebraic independence of $A_i,B_j$ (Proposition~\ref{prop:ABindep}), we see that $a_2,a_3,a_4,b_1,\ldots,b_6$ are algebraically independent over $\bbC[E_4,E_6]=\bbC[a_0,b_0]$. \end{proof} \begin{rem} The algebraic independence of $a_i,b_j$ can be expressed more directly via the Jacobian of Jacobi forms defined in \cite[Proposition 2.2]{Wang:2020pzq}: $a_2,a_3,a_4,b_1,\ldots,b_6$ are algebraically independent over $\bbC[E_4,E_6]$ if and only if the Jacobian of them is not identically zero.\footnote{The author is grateful to Haowu Wang for his suggestion to calculate this Jacobian determinant.} We can calculate the Jacobian of $a_i,b_j$ using that of $A_i,B_j$ given in \cite[Lemma 3.2]{Sun:2021ije}.
-The result is
+Combining this with the algebraic independence of $A_i,B_j$ (Proposition~\ref{prop:ABindep}), we see that $a_2,a_3,a_4,b_1,\ldots,b_6$ are algebraically independent over $\bbC[E_4,E_6]=\bbC[a_0,b_0]$. \end{proof} \begin{rem} The algebraic independence of $a_i,b_j$ can be expressed more directly via the Jacobian of Jacobi forms defined in \cite[Proposition 2.2]{Wang:2020pzq}: $a_2,a_3,a_4,b_1,\ldots,b_6$ are algebraically independent over $\bbC[E_4,E_6]$ if and only if the Jacobian of them is not identically zero.\footnote{The author is grateful to Haowu Wang for his suggestion to calculate this Jacobian determinant.} Indeed, the Jacobian is calculated as

 where

 \end{rem}

 \begin{prop} The nine basic Jacobi forms $A_i,B_j$ are polynomials of $a_0,$ $a_2,$ $a_3,$ $a_4,$ $b_0,$ $b_1,\ldots,b_6$. \end{prop} \begin{proof} By direct calculation the expressions of $a_i,b_j$ can be inverted as in \eqref{eq:ABinab}. \end{proof}